-This is the student run organization supporting the Radio Massasoit internet radio station.
-Its purpose is to provide broadcasting opportunities to students and train them in the operation of a radio station.
+This is the student run organization supporting the Radio Massasoit internet radio station and the Massasoit Streaming Video Channel.
+Its purpose is to provide broadcasting opportunities to students and train them in the operation of a professional digital media.
+There are opportunities to create and participate in Media Coverage.